princetyagitech/PriTya123/README.md

 # PriTya123

-The task is primarily divided into tow parts:
+The task is primarily divided into two parts:
 1. Data Preprocessing and Modelling
 2. Deployment of best model